o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 ## Part recognition
-Part recognition node consist of two compornents.
+The part recognition node consists of two components.
 One is the object detection, the other is pose estimation.

 ### Object detection